hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - Ensure `Full control` is ticked and click `Apply`;
 if prompted, allow it to change all folders and files on the disk and ignore all errors

-On every disk, create a top level folder named like `ROOTFOLDER1` through to `ROOTFOLDER8`, to match the disk volume label number.
+On each disk, create one top level folder named like `ROOTFOLDER1` through to `ROOTFOLDER8` to match the unique disk volume label number.

 Under the top level folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) folder structure of your choice.
 The same folder names and files may or may not exist on every disk, you can